-In this step-by-step tutorial we will show you how to use and configure a number of commonly-used WordPress widgets.
+In this tutorial series you will learn how to use and configure various commonly-used widgets in WordPress.

-Before we start configuring and using widgets, let’s first make sure that you understand some of the basic concepts about how to use widgets:
+Before we get into configuring and using widgets, let’s first explain some of the basics about using widgets:

-Many WordPress themes support widgets and provide built-in sections in the theme’s layout where widgets can be used, such as the sidebar navigation section, header area, and footer sections.
-Depending on the theme installed on your site, widgets can also be added in the content area …
+Many WordPress themes support widgets and provide built-in sections in the theme’s layout where you can use widgets, such as the sidebar navigation menu, header area, and footer.
+Depending on your theme, widgets can sometimes also get added inside the content area …

-These widgetized layouts correspond to a feature inside your Widget administration screen called “Widget Areas” …
+These widget-ready areas correspond to a feature inside your Widget management area called “Widget Areas” …

 Your Widgets Panel